 “Tremendous grief!
 I did not let anyone hug me anymore, because it was painful to me.
 I lost complete sensation of my torso and could not feel any ‘emotion.’” – Jessica

 “I became really physically guarded and refrained from participating in many physical activities and some social events.
 I was fearful that I would not be able to recognize that something was wrong, as I would not have those warning signals that pain provides us.
 I was insecure in certain clothing, as I knew I wouldn’t be able to feel if a tank top or lower-cut shirt was slipping down too low and exposing me.
 I felt very physically vulnerable much of the time, having loss of sensation, loss of connection to that part of my body.” – Tara

 “Everything that was once familiar is now unfamiliar—hugging my kids, dancing with my husband, getting dressed in the morning, working out, slinging my camera gear, carrying my purse, and even jumping into my car and throwing on my seatbelt.
 I had no idea there were so many everyday actions that could remind you of loss.” – Christine

 how has resensation changed the way you’ve thought of breast cancer?

 “Resensation has impacted the way I feel about breast cancer.
 I didn’t want to feel different, and now I don’t.
 I know my body is different, but it feels almost exactly as it did before.” – Gwynne

 “In the beginning all I could focus on were my losses.
 Then in one moment I was given hope, a ray of sunshine that I could be given feeling back.
 Of course I said yes.
 Answered prayers to just look and feel normal again.” – Diane

-Some links will navigate you away from the Resensation website.
-Links outside of resensation.com are provided as a resource to the viewer.
+Some links will navigate you away from the Resensation® website.
+Links outside of resensation.com are provided as a resource to the viewer, and do not constitute an endorsement or recommendation by Axogen.
 Axogen accepts no responsibility for or control over the content of the linked sites.